-Two required courses:

-- o TESC 310 Environmental Research Seminar (3) (To be taken in the first quarter of enrollment sophomore or junior year) - TESC 410 Environmental Science Senior Seminar (3) (To be taken in the last quarter of enrollment after or concurrent with capstone experience) - Capstone experience: 3-10 credits through internship, research, etc. Planned with faculty advisor; may span more than one quarter.
-See Environmental Science web page for approved list of Capstone experience courses. - 12 credits of Environmental science core courses: - o TBIOL 340 Ecology and Its Applications (6) (formerly TESC 340) - o TCHEM 333 Environmental Chemistry (6) (formerly TESC 333)
+- Two required courses: - TESC 310 (3) (To be taken in the first quarter of enrollment sophomore or junior year) - TESC 410 (3) (To be taken in the last quarter of enrollment after or concurrent with capstone experience) - Capstone experience: 3-10 credits through internship, research, etc. Planned with faculty advisor; may span more than one quarter.
+See Environmental Science website for list of approved capstone experience options. - 12 credits of Environmental science core courses: - TBIOL 340 (6) (formerly TESC 340) - TCHEM 333 (6) (formerly TESC 333)

-Environmental Law/Policy: 5 creduts
+Environmental Law/Policy: 5 credits

-Choose One course, see Environmental Science web page for approved list of Environmental Law/Policy courses.
+Choose one course, see Environmental Science web page for approved list of Environmental Law/Policy courses.